Questionnaire for Scientists

 The week Pluto or Saturn hit my Sun nothing happened.
 Same when they hit Venus - ask my ex.
 (Author: Sorry, I don't mean to make fun of this.
 The week Pluto hit my Sun my father died.
 When it hit my Sun again on the retrograde pass a year later, my fiance's father died.)

 The obstetrician at my birth created more of a gravitational pull on me than did Mars.
 We can only look at gravity.
 There can be no other possible force or mechanism.
-There are no more forces or energies to be discovered.
+There are no more forces, energies or natural phenomena to be discovered.

 On the subject of gravity, I can accept that the Moon affects most animal life on earth.
 What confuses me is that this holds true for animals living in a desert, even when the Moon is on the other side of the Earth and its gravity is swamped by it.
 I shudder to think how small Pluto's gravity is when acting through the Earth, but those that have studied its effects for many years tell me it is the most powerful planet, even when in this position.
 It is even stronger when in conjunction, i.e. when acting THROUGH or parallel to the mass of the Sun.
 Quite amazing.
 Two grains of sugar a mile away having such a huge influence on the inhabitants of a lentil hidden behind a pumpkin.